LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/README.md

 ![DATALINEAGE](https://github.com/LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/raw/main/Project%20Images/Data%20Lineage.png)

+---

 ## Orchestration & Visualization

-*   **Dagster:** Defined assets based on dbt models; And orchestrated the dbt transformation pipeline, ensuring data models are updated reliably[XXX schedule] for the executive dashboard.
+- **Dagster:** Defined assets based on dbt models; And orchestrated the dbt transformation pipeline, ensuring data models are updated reliably[XXX schedule] for the executive dashboard.

 [DAGSTER LINEAGE]

-* **Preset:** Connects directly to the Snowflake analytics marts to build and display the interactive dashboard.
+- **Preset:** Connects directly to the Snowflake analytics marts to build and display the interactive dashboard.
 Access for the dashboard, typically through a dedicated `REPORTER` role, which is managed via dbt post-hooks that grant necessary `SELECT` permissions on the transformed data models after each dbt run.**

 ![DASHBOARD](https://github.com/LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/blob/main/Project%20Images/Executive%20Dashboard.png)

+The Preset (Apache Superset) dashboard visualizes:
+*   "Number of hosts" (14.1k) monitor the overall size of the host community & gives a snapshot of the platform's capacity to offer accommodations.
+*   "New listings" (2.07k in Nov 2021) track the rate at which new listings are being added and its accompanying trend line shows growth trajectory, highlighting recent spikes or dips.
+*   "Superhost distribution" (84.27% 'f' - not Superhost, 15.65% 't' - Superhost) assess the proportion of high-quality, experienced hosts and indicates the segment of hosts recognized for exceptional hospitality.
+*   "Price distribution" histogram shows the concentration of listings across different price brackets, helping to understand market positioning.
+*   "Full Moon vs Reviews" investigates unconventional correlations that might (or might not) affect guest experience.
+It attempts to see if there's any correlation between lunar cycles and the sentiment of reviews (positive, neutral, negative).
+Based on the visual, there appears to be no significant difference.

 ## Running This Project